 BACKGROUND

-Most other North American Independent System Operators have implemented and used for several years a form of MIRTM, in which the real-time market analyzes a time period consisting of multiple consecutive five minute future intervals.
+Most other North American Independent System Operators have implemented and used for several years a form of MIRTM, in which the real-time market analyzes a time period consisting of multiple consecutive five minute future intervals. {do most other ISOs operate as a quasi-power pool and commit and de-commit all generation at all times?}

 However, the current ERCOT real-time market software dispatches and prices energy in single five minute intervals.
-It does not commit resources and does not consider potential changes in conditions more than five minutes into the future.
+It does not commit resources and does not consider potential changes in conditions more than five minutes into the future. {it may be useful to explain the current rules for generation owners regarding self-commitment/self-decommittment.
+Today any generator not providing Ancillary Services may self-commit at any time simply by coming into service.
+Same is true for price responsive loads not providing AS.
+This also requires the QSE to update the COP for hours in the future.
+Likewise, any generator may self-decommitt by showing such in the COP or if in the operating period ask ERCOT operators for permission.
+Such actions only effect SCED when the resource status changes.
+Correct?}

-This construct has limitations in that it is unable to coordinate the economic commitment of resources such as combustion turbines and demand response resources that are available within 10-30 minutes but unable to respond within five minutes.
-Additionally, these resources may be less flexible than online resources due to operational constraints (e.g., start-up times, minimum loading requirements, minimum or maximum run times, etc.).
+This construct has limitations in that it is unable to coordinate the economic commitment of resources across all generation owners such as combustion turbines and Load Resources providing demand response that are available within 10-30 minutes but unable to respond within five minutes.
+Additionally, these resources may be less flexible than online resources due to operational constraints (e.g., start-up times, minimum loading requirements, minimum or maximum run times, etc.). {Would all Load Resources participating in MIRTM be required to comply fully with all the requirements of a Load Resources such as telemetry, COP updates, RT status updates, etc.; comply with PUC rules regarding market participation}

-Just prior to nodal go-live, the Nodal Protocols were modified to provide a “work-around” solution to commit and dispatch Quick Start Generation Resources (QSGRs) in the Real Time market:
+The Nodal Protocols were modified to provide a “work-around” solution to commit and dispatch Quick Start Generation Resources (QSGRs) in the Real Time market:

 QSGRs capable of coming online within 10 minutes are allowed to telemeter a status of online although physically offline, and also to telemeter a low sustainable limit (LSL) of zero MW even though their physical LSL is greater than zero.